Pattern Discovery in Colored Strings: A pattern discovery algorithm for colored strings using the suffix tree

 \subsection{Outputting only minimally $(y,d)$-unique substrings}

 We next modify Algorithm {\sc Algo1} to output only minimally $(y,d)$-unique substrings.
+As already noted, the work done by {\sc Algo1} in each node is constant except for the output step, which is proportional to the length of the edge label leading to $u$.

-In the suffix tree ${\cal T}$ of $S^{\rev}$, minimality translates into conditions on the parent node and on the suffix link parent node (equivalently: the suffix link) in ${\cal T}$.
+In terms of the suffix tree ${\cal T}$ of $S^{\rev}$, minimality can be translated into conditions on the parent node and on the suffix link parent node (equivalently: the suffix link) in ${\cal T}$.
 We first need another definition:

 \begin{definition}[Left-minimal nodes, left-minimal labels] Let $u$ be a node of ${\cal T} = {\cal T}(S^{\rev})$, different from the root, and let $v = \parent(u)$.
 We call $u$ {\em left-minimal} for $(y,d)$ if $u$ is $(y,d)$-unique but $v$ is not and the label of the edge $(v,u)$ is not equal to $\$$.
 If $u$ is $(y,d)$-unique and left-minimal, then we can define $\leftmin(u) = x_1\cdot L(v)^{\rev}$, the left-minimal $(y,d)$-unique substring of $S$ associated to $u$, where $x=x_1\cdots x_k\in \Sigma^+$ is the label of edge $(v,u)$. \end{definition}